SpongePowered/SpongeDocs/source/server/management/plugins.rst

 SpongeVanilla
 ~~~~~~~~~~~~~

-.. note:: For consistency between Sponge Coremod and SpongeVanilla, plugins are stored in the mods directory on SpongeVanilla.
+.. note:: For consistency between SpongeForge and SpongeVanilla, plugins are stored in the mods directory on SpongeVanilla.

 In order to install plugins, place them into the "mods" folder of your game or server directory.